top of page

 Rehabilitation

-The Nazareth Sisters own and manage two Rehabilitation Centres: St. Lawrence Rehabilitation Centre in Nkubu, Meru County, Kenya, and Jesus, Mary and Joseph (JMJ) in Isiolo County, Kenya.
-In both centers we discourage placement in institutions and strengthen families to care for their disabled.
-We only keep those children who are abandoned in an effort to rescue them as we seek alternative care for them.
-We lack good facilities to assist both the mentally and physically challenged persons.
-We lack proper physiotherapy machines and other equipment.
-We also lack a decent shelter in terms of dormitory, dining room, kitchen and Matron’s house.
-We also need a motor vehicle to visit the disabled and their families and to offer home-based care.
+The Nazareth Sisters of the Annunciation own and operate two rehabilitation centers: St. Lawrence Rehabilitation Centre in Nkubu, Meru County, Kenya, and the Jesus, Mary and Joseph (JMJ) Centre in Isiolo County, Kenya.
+In both centers the sisters discourage placement of individuals in institutions and empower families to care for their disabled family members.
+These centers only house those children who are abandoned in an effort to rescue them and to seek alternative care for them.
+Both centers need better facilities and more equipment to assist both mentally and physically challenged individuals.
+There is a lack of adequate physiotherapy machines and needed restorative devices.
+Both sites need expanded rehabilitation space, new kitchen and dining room facilities, handicap-accessible bathrooms, and more space for staff.
+Both sites also need a handicap-accessible motor vehicle to transport the disabled and their families and to provide needed home-based care.

 Screen Shot 2022-01-03 at 10.43.53 PM.png